microsoft/yardl/docs/matlab/language.md

 name (`int[x]`) or use parentheses to disambiguate from an empty set of
 dimensions: `int[()]`.

-### Matlab Arrays
+### MATLAB Arrays

-In Matlab, arrays are always created with dimensions reversed with respect to the model definition.
+In MATLAB, arrays are always created with dimensions reversed with respect to the model definition.
-This means that an array defined as `Image: double[x, y, z]` has the shape `[z, y, x]` in Matlab.
+This means that an array defined as `Image: double[x, y, z]` has the shape `[z, y, x]` in MATLAB.

 Yardl currently supports serializing multi-dimensional arrays only in C-continguous order, where the last dimension increases most rapidly.
-Matlab, however, uses Fortran-order to store and serialize multi-dimensional arrays, where the first dimension increases most rapidly.
+MATLAB, however, uses Fortran-order to store and serialize multi-dimensional arrays, where the first dimension increases most rapidly.

-By reversing Matlab array dimensions, yardl maintains consistency with Matlab's support for multi-dimensional array indexing, and provides optimal serialization performance.
+By reversing MATLAB array dimensions, yardl maintains consistency with MATLAB's support for multi-dimensional array indexing, and provides optimal serialization performance.

-As a side effect, if you define a *matrix* in yardl as `matrix: double[row, col]`, you will need to transpose the array in Matlab.
+As a side effect, if you define a *matrix* in yardl as `matrix: double[row, col]`, you will need to transpose the array in MATLAB.

 Example: